CodeYourFuture/Terminal-Coursework-Week1/README.md

 Copy the output of the script here

 <!-- Write your answer here -->
+bash count_to_100.sh
+Answer:
+I have counted to 1!
+I have counted to 2!
+I have counted to 3!
+I have counted to 4!
+I have counted to 5!
+I have counted to 6!
+I have counted to 7!
+I have counted to 8!
+I have counted to 9!
+I have counted to 10!

+Ctrl+c to stop
 ### 4) Quiz

 In this directory you'll find a quick quiz for you to complete